 [Heading inserted by No. 42 of 2002 s.
 15.]

 36A.
-Annual estimates of expenditure by local governments and payments by FES Commissioner
+Annual estimate, local government to submit and FES Commissioner to pay etc.

 (1) Subject to subsection (2), a local government is to cause an annual estimate of its expenditure in relation to fire and emergency services to be —